softworkz/embyuserwiki/Alexa.md

 ## Get started
 The first step is to add [Emby with Alexa](Alexa#emby-with-amazon-alexa) to your Amazon account.
 Once this is done, you will need [Emby Connect](Emby%20Connect) to link your Emby account to Alexa.
 Emby with Alexa also requires Emby premiere.

+#### Amazon Alexa account linking
 In the Amazon Alexa app or the [Amazon Alexa web app](http://alexa.amazon.com/spa/index.html), navigate to the following:

 `Skills > Your Skills > Emby > Link Account`

 ![Skills screenshot](https://emby.media/community/uploads/inline/4388/58fd8d3a8680b_Instructions_small.jpg)
+#### My server is not available to be selected, what do I do?
+If you don't have an Emby account, follow the steps [here](Emby%20Connect), otherwise:
+* In your server dashboard, `Users > Select the Emby user with Emby connect (green cloud icon)`
+* Remove the username or email from the Emby connect field, hit save.
+* Re-add the information to recreate the Emby connect link.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>